anthonyero/portfolio-webpage/README.md

 - Links to the deployed webpages in the portfolio and a link to my LinkedIn profile which contains my resume
 - A responsive layout that adapts to a viewer's viewport
 - Media queries for mobile devices such as phones and for small tablets
-- When a user hovers over the image of a project, the photo becomes more saturated demonstrating the position of their cursor and to provide greater focus
+- When a user hovers over the image of a project, the photo becomes more saturated demonstrating the position of their cursor and providing greater focus

 This exercise was provided by Northwestern University and edX through the Coding boot camp.
 Submitted as fulfillment of the Module 02 exercise during the December, 2023 - June, 2024 cohort.